browserstack/api/README.md

     GET /status

 This will return the current status of API, like how much API time has been used and how many workers are runnning parallely.
+All the paid plans have no time limits, only limit on parallel workers you can create.

 ```javascript
   {